EcoMobility World Congress 2017

 2-4 October 2017 | Kaohsiung

 During the EcoMobility World Festival, the fourth EcoMobility World Congress 2017 was held from 2 to 4 October 2017 in Kaohsiung.
-The EcoMobility Congress series enables international actors, united by a shared interest in sustainable transportation, to come together to share good practices and spark synergies in a setting that promotes creative collaboration, local initiatives and the EcoMobility agenda.
+The EcoMobility Congress series enabled international actors, united by a shared interest in sustainable transportation, to come together to share good practices and spark synergies in a setting that promotes creative collaboration, local initiatives and the EcoMobility agenda.
 Our Congress theme for this year was: Livable, Shared, and Intelligent.

 This year, at the Congress, we welcomed more than 1,200 registered participants, including:

 - city mayors;